-At Mass, violet vestments are worn.
-The Gloria is not sung, the second collect is of the Octave of the Nativity.
+At Mass the Gloria is not sung, the second collect is of the Octave of the Nativity.
 The Alleluia and its verse given in the Missal is not sung today but in its place the Tract Effuderunt sanguinem Sanctorum.
 The Credo is sung and the preface and communicantes are of the Octave of the Nativity.
 The beautiful solemn tone of Benedicamus Domino is sung as the dismissal, heard only on the Vigil of Christmas, Holy Innocents' Day and Masses pro re gravi.

 Vespers are of the Nativity, but from the chapter of the Holy Innocents with a commemoration of the following day's feast of St. Thomas of Canterbury and of the Octave of the Nativity.

-In the old Roman Breviary today also had commemorations of the Octaves of St. Stephen and St. John.
-Following the 'liturgical books of 1962' the feast of the Holy Innocents looses its penitential aspect and is celebrated in red.
+Following the 'liturgical books of 1962' the feast of the Holy Innocents looses its penitential aspect (and Octave!) and is celebrated in red.
 The Te Deum replaces the ninth responsory.
-At the Hours the hymn tones and conclusions are ordinary and ferial pslamody is sung.
-At Prime the short lesson is of 'the season'.
+At the Hours the hymn tones and conclusions are ordinary and the psalmody is ferial.
+At Prime the short lesson is of the season.
 At Mass the Gloria and Alleluia are sung.
 The Tract and magnificent Benedicamus Domino are never heard.
 At Vespers there is only a commemoration of the Octave of the Nativity.